jefflund/dot/README.md

 config
 ======

-A bunch of personal config files and scripts, including all of my dotfiles for vim and lxde, and installation scripts for both Fedora and Ubuntu.
+A bunch of personal config files and scripts, including all of my dotfiles for vim, lxde, tmux, and bash, and installation scripts for Fedora.